COVID - 19 Blogs from people with intellectual disability

 The HSE has developed a easy-to-read book that explains all aspects of Coronavirus.
 It can be read

-Government announced restrictions on leaving your home.
+Government announced restrictions on leaving your home which were updated on May 18th.
 We should only leave home when absolute essential.

-Read our easy-to-read document on the new restrictions.
+Read our easy-to-read document on the updated restrictions

 In case your family member with an intellectual disability has to go into hospital for treatment it can be a